ubemacapuno/Coding-Challenges/README.md

 ## Optimizations

 I strive to refactor my code prior to each submission.
 I do this for efficiency and readability purposes.
-I also look through other user's solutions to learn different ways to coomplete the solutions.
+I also look through other user's solutions to learn different ways to approach the problems.

 ## Lessons Learned:

 Through failing Codewars problems, I've learned countless JS methods.
 Learning from my mistakes and learning better ways to solve a problem from other Codewars users has helped to greatly improve my understanding of JS and concepts.

 One downside to Codewars I noticed is that a lot of the most upvoted Codewars solutions are refactored one-liners that are not very readable and often times take me more time to dissect and understand than if it were a multi-lined readable solution.
 This has taught me to favor readability and documentation to actually understand what is going on, than writing out and refactoring the shortest possible solution.
-This is also true when it comes to actual projects and cross-functional development teams; if you or another developer are struggling to understand your code, then you did a bad job.
+This is also true when it comes to actual projects and cross-functional development teams; if you or another developer are struggling to understand your code, then you didn't do your job!!